infominer33/infominer33.github.io/_posts/2019-06-15-infohub-transformed.md

 This also makes them less about me, and hopefully these organizations will grow their own communities of participants who also enjoy the educational experience of creating and maintaining these resources.

+Now that they are in organizations, perhaps someone will come along wanting to lead further development of one of these repos.
+Since its all committed to the public-domain, I have some hope for any number of contributors in the time to come.

-My user account still hosts this website, and my [github portfolio](https://infominer.id/repo-portfolio/) which I haven't dug into deeply, yet.
+My user account still hosts [this website](https://infominer.id), and my [github portfolio](https://infominer.id/repo-portfolio/) which I haven't dug into deeply with the new changes.

 ### 4 Organizations

-These links lead to the posts, here on my homepage.
-That way, I'll always be able to announce any significant updates here, and show off featured content, as it develops.
+These links lead to the posts, also found via my homepage.
+This way, I can announce updates, and show off featured content, for each of the organizations, as they develop.

 * [Web-work.tools](/web-work-tools/)
   * [Indieweb](/web-work-tools/#web-work-toolsindieweb)